Electric Bike Tours

 Bethesda, MD 20814

 The first monument on this historic tour is the Lincoln Memorial, which is a commemorative statue of Abraham Lincoln that stands 19 feet tall and is located at the far western end of the National Mall in D.C.
 In addition to the Lincoln statue itself, the interior of the memorial features various murals and inscriptions of the revered President’s most important speeches such as the Gettysburg Address and his second inaugural address.
 The Lincoln Memorial has been named a “must-see” for every visitor to the nation’s capital by washington.org and towers over the Reflecting Pool at the western end of the National Mall.

 4. Jefferson Memorial

 It is located in East Potomac Park on the south bank of the Tidal Basin.
-In 1934 it was authorized for construction as part of a beautification program for the nation’s capital and although it was opposed by various people due to their worry of destruction to the cherry trees, the Classical design it boasts, and the fear that the monument would ruin the spectacular vista of the Potomac River, it eventually began construction in 1938 with the backing of President Franklin Roosevelt’s support.
-After the completion of the memorial, it was dedicated on April 13, 1934, which was the 200th anniversary of Jefferson’s birth.
+In 1934 it was authorized for construction as part of a beautification program for the nation’s capital.
+Although it was opposed by various people due to their worry of destruction to the cherry trees, the Classical design it boasts, and the fear that the monument would ruin the spectacular vista of the Potomac River, it eventually began construction in 1938 with the backing of President Franklin Roosevelt’s support.
+After the memorial’s completion, it was dedicated on April 13, 1943, which was the 200th anniversary of Jefferson’s birth.

 16 E. Basin Dr. SW